mtitinger/zz_doc/README.md

 ## Documentation rules

+* This documentation is generated with the gitlab pipeline for GitBook.
+Select a chapter to start with in the frame on the left.
-This documentation is written as part of the developement process : a matching .md file is required for each HLF (high level feature, a.k.a Epics) upon delivery to MG60 (Maturity Grade 60)
+* This documentation is written as part of the developement process : a matching .md file is required for each HLF (high level feature, a.k.a Epics) upon delivery to MG60 (Maturity Grade 60)

-The developement process is described in [Developement Guidelines](01_development_methods/development.md), which you should read first.
+* The developement process is described in [Developement Guidelines](01_development_methods/development.md), which you should read first.